 4. Fat Isn't Forbidden.

 Fat -- the kind that's good for your heart -- is a staple of the Mediterranean diet.
 What is good fat?
 You'll find it in nuts, olives, and olive oil.
 These fats (not the saturated and trans fat hidden in processed foods) not only add flavor, they also help fight diseases from diabetes to cancer.
 Basic Basil Pesto is a tasty way to get good-fat walnuts and olive oil into your diet.

 5. The Menu Is Huge.

 The Mediterranean diet doesn't limit you to Greek and Italian.
 The region also includes France, Spain, Turkey, Morocco, and other countries.
 Choose foods that stick to the basics: light on red meat and whole-fat dairy, with lots of fresh fruits and veggies, olive oil, and whole grains.
 This Moroccan recipe with chickpeas, okra, and spices fits the healthy Mediterranean profile.

 6. The Spices Are Delicious.

 Mediterranean herbs and spices -- including bay leaves, cilantro and coriander, rosemary, garlic, pepper, and cinnamon -- add so much flavor you won't need to reach for the salt shaker.
 Some have health benefits, too.
 Coriander and rosemary, for example, have disease-fighting antioxidants and nutrients.
 This recipe for Greek-Style Mushrooms uses cilantro and coriander and has a lemony kick.

 7. It's Easy to Make.

 Greek meals are often small, easily assembled plates called mezzes.
 For your own serve-it-cold casual meal, you could put out plates of cheese, olives, nuts, plus these Basil Quinoa With Red Bell Pepper and Eight Layered Greek Dip recipes.
 Both contain heart-friendly ingredients including olive oil, beans, whole grains, and spices.

 8. You Can Have Wine.

 Drinking wine with meals is common in many Mediterranean countries, where dining is often leisurely and social.
-Not only will wine help you unwind during the meal -- up to one glass a day for women and two for men may be good for your heart and long life.
-Red is the Mediterranean choice and may be healthier, but white is fine.
-(Unsweetened grape juice is OK, too.)
+And some studies suggest that for some people, up to one glass a day for women and two for men may be good for your heart.
+Red is the Mediterranean choice and may be healthier than white wine.
+Check with your doctor to see if sipping wine is right for you.

 9. You Won't Be Hungry.